Scheifele scores in OT, sends Jets past Lightning 5-4

 #ReadLocal

-Nikolaj Ehlers added a pair of goals, while Mathieu Perreault, Brandon Tanev also scored for the Jets.
+Scheifele finished with two assists, while Nikolaj Ehlers had a pair of goals and one assist and Mathieu Perreault and Brandon Tanev also scored.

+Connor Hellebuyck made 43 saves for the Jets, who are 9-1 in their last 10 games.

 Steven Stamkos had a goal and an assist for the Lightning.
 Nikita Kucherov, Alex Killorn and Tyler Johnson also scored.
 Brayden Point and Ondrej Palat each collected a pair of assists.

+"I think it was an entertaining game for fans," Killorn said.
+"I know a lot of people were probably watching just because of where we stand in the East and where they stand in the West.

+"I thought it was an entertaining game.
+Obviously, a lot of goals being scored.
+We don't want to allow that many but it was a good game."

+The quick-paced match was tied 1-1 after the first period and 3-3 after two.

-The Lightning took a 4-3 lead at 6:55 of the third period on Kucherov's power-play goal, but Ehlers tied it up with his second goal of the game at 14:23.
-Ehlers also had an assist.
+The Lightning took a 4-3 lead at 6:55 of the third period with Kucherov's power-play goal, but Ehlers tied it up with his second goal of the game at 14:23.

-The quick-paced game was tied 1-1 after the first period and 3-3 after two.

-With Jets defenseman Dustin Byfuglien in the penalty box for slashing, Vasilevskiy got the scoring going when he passed the puck up to Palat just before Winnipeg's blue line.
-Palat then passed to Killorn, who put a backhand shot over a falling Hellebuyck at 13:01.

-The Jets responded with their own power-play goal with 17 seconds remaining.
-Perreault scored for the fourth straight game, redirecting a shot by Tyler Myers while Ryan Callahan served a penalty for delay of game.

-Scheifele extended his point streak to five games with five goals and eight assists, and Blake Wheeler has one goal and seven assists in his five-game point run.

-Tampa Bay went on the power play early in the third when the Jets were called for too many men on the ice.
-Stamkos passed to Kucherov near the bottom of a circle and he blasted a sharp-angled shot that hit Hellebuyck and dropped in at 6:55 for the 4-3 lead.
+"We used our speed against them and they did it to us, too," Lightning defenseman Ryan McDonagh said.
+"In the end, it's a stinging feeling for sure when you have a lead like that late on the road and can't find a way to close it out."

-Ehlers tied it up when a shot by Scheifele missed the net and went off the backboards, bouncing up to Ehlers, who got his stick on it to beat Vasilevskiy.
+Ehlers tied it up when a shot by Scheifele missed the net and went off the backboard, bouncing up to Ehlers who got his stick on it to beat Vasilevskiy.
 Byfuglien picked up an assist.
-His point streak is five games with one goal and eight assists.
+His point streak is five games with one goal and seven assists.

+"I didn't think too much," Ehlers said.
+"I just tried to dive and get the puck into the net."

 UP NEXT